 There are approximately 20,000 black bears in the State of Idaho.
-Their habitat range mostly North of the Snake River plain over 30,000 square miles.
+Their habitat ranges mostly North of the Snake River plain, over 30,000 square miles.
 Due to the lack of food in Idaho, their habitat has to be larger than most States.

-Black bears were once common in the state of Illinois but have been eliminated from the state since the 1800s.
-Presently, this species of bears are protected by Illinois wildlife conservatory under the Animal protection act of 2015.
+Black bears were once common in Illinois but have been eliminated from the state since the 1800s.
+Presently, this species of bears are protected by the Illinois wildlife conservatory under the Animal protection act of 2015.

-There are no ample population of Black bears in Illinois, but there is a good potential of migratory bears from the neighbouring states of Wisconsin and Missouri to travel into the state.
+There is no ample population of Black bears in Illinois.
+Still, there is a good potential for migratory bears from Wisconsin and Missouri to travel into the state.